 Is religion good for business?
 Is a religiously diverse workforce a benefit or deficit?
 What is the appropriate role for religion in New Zealand businesses and workplaces, and how does the Treaty of Waitangi relate to the possible religious diversity dividend?
 This symposium explored the relationship between business and religion in the contemporary world.

 22 May 2019 - Barriers to participation: what would make a difference and would it work?

 This symposium considered how to overcome barriers to participation in resolving employment relationship problems – in the direct discussions between workers and employers, in attending mediation and in taking part in authority or court proceedings.

 2 May 2019 - Price Effects of Special Housing Areas in Auckland

 Dr Mario Andres Fernandez will present his paper investigating the causal effects of the Special Housing Areas (SHAs) programme on housing prices and the implications on affordability.This seminar is co-hosted by the NZ Work Research Institute and the School of Economics at AUT University.

 24 April 2019 - Heritage Talk: Spice it up with Professor Edwina Pio

 Professor Edwina Pio examines how New Zealanders have historically shunned stereotypes, yet the future demands compassion and inclusiveness.
-Hosted by Auckland Council, this talk will look at how we must give back for the privilege of living in Aotearoa.
+Hosted by Auckland Council, this talk addressed how we must give back for the privilege of living in Aotearoa.

 12 April 2019 - The Effect of Interest Caps on Bankruptcy: Synthetic Control Evidence from Recent Payday Lending Bans